 The preferred method for submitting proposals to DARPA is to respond to one of the agency’s advertised solicitations.
 In addition to program-specific opportunities, each DARPA technical office maintains an “office-wide” BAA that covers a range of technical areas of interest.
 The office-wide BAAs are refreshed on an annual basis and offer a mechanism for researchers to reach DARPA with ideas that they feel could be valuable to national security but that are not directly relevant to program-specific BAAs.
 Partnerships are essential to success for all opportunities, and DARPA encourages aspiring performers to assemble multidisciplinary teams of researchers when developing proposals.

 Alternatively, DARPA program managers (PM) are typically open to discussions of new research ideas, emerging technologies, and technology transition, and may be contacted directly via the email addresses included in their profiles.
 Visit http://www.darpa.mil/about-us/people to find a PM whose interests align with your field; for convenience, the New Program Managers web page features PMs who have started within the previous six months and may be contemplating new programs.
 In your message, use the Heilmeier Catechism as a guide to framing your ideas, and note that DARPA favors the submission of white papers over unsolicited proposals.
+To the extent that you submit proprietary information to DARPA PMs, DARPA follows applicable laws, regulations and the Department of Justice guidance for protecting proprietary information.

 Finally, DARPA typically hosts Proposers Days to provide information on recently released or soon to be released BAAs.
 The purpose of these meetings is to provide information on the program, promote additional discussion, and address questions from potential proposers.
 Some Proposers Days also allow for registration of one-on-one meetings with the PM.
 Proposers Days are announced via Special Notices on www.fbo.gov and www.grants.gov.